 Impact of Module Design on NOCT

-Module design, including module materials and packing density, have a major impact on the NOCT.
+Module design, including module materials and packing density, can have a major impact on the NOCT.
 For example, a rear surface with a lower packing density and reduced thermal resistance may make a temperature difference of 5°C or more.
+However, most modules have a very similar NOCT around 40-45°C. Measuring NOCT usually has a higher uncertainty than the variation in NOCT between modules.

 Impact of Mounting Conditions